| | DEFINING

 challenge.
 Treatment may include medications, psychotherapy and/or support

+services.
 There are more than 200 classified forms of mental

 illnesses.
 Some of the more common disorders are: depression, bipolar